jithendray/cv/_posts/2023-01-16-redshift-conditional-looping.md

 ---
+layout: post
-title: "Using Looping and Conditional Expressions in Redshift"
+title: "title: "Using Loops and Conditional Expressions in Redshift"
-excerpt_separator: <!-- more -->
-toc: true
 tags:
     - aws
     - sql